kellyjonbrazil/jc/docs/parsers/ini.md

 Usage:

-    specify --ini as the first argument if the piped input is coming from a INI file
+    specify --ini as the first argument if the piped input is coming from an INI file

 Compatibility: